 USGS Stream Monitoring

-The USGS has directly measured continuous discharge and estimated sediment and phosphorus loading at six tributary and outlet around the lake (see
+The USGS has historically measured continuous discharge and estimated sediment and phosphorus loading at six tributary and outlet sites around the lake (see

 ).
-The USGS and LMPT have added, relocated and/or discontinued sites as needed (Table 4).
+The USGS and GLSD, in consultation with the LMPT, have added, relocated, and/or discontinued sites as needed and as resources allow (Table 4).

-The USGS presently monitors five two tributary sites for nutrients within the Big Green Lake watershed (See
+The USGS presently monitors two tributary sites for nutrients within the Big Green Lake watershed (See

-): Silver Creek at Spaulding Hill Road and the Southwest Inlet at County Highway K. These two inlets represent of the Green Lake watershed[82].
+): Silver Creek at Spaulding Hill Road and the Southwest Inlet at County Highway K. These two inlets represent nearly 60% of the Green Lake watershed’s area (48 square miles and 15 square miles, respectively) and 65% of its phosphorus loading [82].

 The GLSD also coordinates with the USGS the collection grab samples at the Big Green Lake Inlet at County Highway A to estimate full loading from Silver Creek (between Spaulding Hill Road and County Highway A) and to evaluate wetland performance of the County Highway A Estuary.

+There is currently no active monitoring station at the outlet of the lake, at the Puchyan River.
+This data would significantly help in both monitoring and modeling activities; monitoring could be enhanced by reactivating a station at the Puchyan River outlet of the lake.
+This would also allow lake managers to determine the lake’s phosphorus and water budget.
+As funds allow, the LMPT supports the re-activation of the Puchyan River sampling station.

 Table 19.
-USGS currently twoThe USGS monitors five stream sites within the Big Green Lake watershed.
-The Hill Creek stream gage was most recently added in 2018.
+With the GLSD’s fiscal sponsorship, the USGS currently monitors two sites on Green Lake.
+As of 2021, the USGS monitors nutrients for Green Lake’s two primary stream sites within the Big Green Lake watershed, representing approximately 70% of Green Lake’s tributary inputs.